-As a native plant to a north as Maine and as south as Georgia, gray dogwood is well adapted to both subzero winters and hot, humid summers.
+As a native plant from as far north as Maine to as far south as Georgia, gray dogwood is well adapted to both subzero winters and hot, humid summers.

 Also fertilize the area around the shrub, about 1.5 times the diameter of the branch spread.
 If the shrub has a spread of four feet, you should broadcast the fertilizer in a band at least six feet around.
 This will encourage the gray dogwood with its spreading habit to send out more suckers.

 While gray dogwood is usually grown as a multi-stemmed shrub, sometimes tree forms with one to several trunks are also available.
 These do not grow suckers from the base.

 In a suitable location, there is very little maintenance, except perhaps an occasional pruning to shape and give it direction.
 The shrub itself has a medium growth rate but the suckers that grow profusely from its multi-stemmed base grow fast, three to five feet during the growing season.

 As it ages, the shrub can become a bit leggy.
 At that point, you can rejuvenate it by completely cutting it down to the ground, leaving just a few inches.
 It will take a couple of years for the shrub to regrow to its original height.
 It will be fuller, and it will also develop more suckers as a result of the pruning.

 Propagating Gray Dogwood

 It is possible to propagate gray dogwood to create new plants.
 It is best to do so in the early spring; fall planting is not recommended.
 Gray dogwood can be propagated through cuttings.
 Here's how:

 - Gather some sharp scissors.